ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 As mentioned, optimistic rollups post transaction data to Ethereum as `calldata`.
 Since the rollup chain's execution is based on submitted transactions, anyone can use this information—anchored on Ethereum’s base layer—to execute the rollup’s state and verify the correctness of state transitions. .

 Data availability is critical because without access to state data, challengers cannot construct fraud proofs to dispute invalid rollup operations.
 With Ethereum providing data availability, the risk of rollup operators getting away with malicious acts (e.g., submitting invalid blocks) reduces.

-Ethereum’s role as a data availability layer for optimistic rollups is expected to improve with the introduction of [shard chains](/upgrades/shard-chains/).
-This is important because the processing capacity of rollups is limited by the data throughput of the L1 chain.
-By splitting data storage across multiple shards, Ethereum can increase the space available for optimistic rollups to dump data.

 ### Censorship resistance {#censorship-resistance}